fivetran/dbt_salesforce_formula_utils/README.md

 ```bash
 source dbt_modules/salesforce_formula_utils/sfdc_formula_model_automation.sh "../dbt_salesforce" "opportunity,account"
 ```
+## Package Maintenance
+The Fivetran team maintaining this package **only** maintains the latest version of the package.
+We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/fivetran/salesforce_formula_utils/latest/) of the package and refer to the [CHANGELOG](https://github.com/fivetran/dbt_salesforce_formula_utils/blob/main/CHANGELOG.md) and release notes for more information on changes across versions.

 ## Contributions
 Don't see a model or specific metric you would have liked to be included?
 Notice any bugs when installing